supreethmv/blog/_posts/2024-09-11-ai_generated_text_indicators.md

 ### Step 1: The Pre-Game Ritual
 Before you do anything, let’s indulge in the classic move: copy-pasting the text into a free word counter tool, like WordCounter.net.
 Why?
 Because even if you love the content, there’s always that one word the AI clings to like a clingy cat.
 Check for repeat offenders like “significant,” “essential,” and other synonyms it’s parading around as variety.
 The moment you spot a word used 50 times?
 Time to wield your editor’s red pen.

-- **Example**: You paste your content into WordCounter.net and discover the word “crucial” is used ten times.
+- **Example - 1**: You paste your content into WordCounter.net and discover the word “crucial” is used ten times.
 Time to replace half of those with “key,” “important,” or just leave it out.
 Because, honestly, not everything is that crucial.
-- **Example**: You spot that “significant” has been repeated excessively in your article.
+- **Example - 2**: You spot that “significant” has been repeated excessively in your article.
 Swap it out or simplify: instead of “a significant improvement,” just say “an improvement”, it still holds weight.

 ### Hemingway App
 When your content reads like it’s trying too hard to be the next great American novel, toss it into the Hemingway App.
 It’ll highlight complex sentences and passive voice like a teacher who’s tired of your excuses.
 Ironically, even Hemingway himself would probably get flagged for “needs improvement.”

-- **Example**: Your sentence, “The overall strategy that was carefully developed over time led to substantial progress,” gets flagged as “very hard to read.”
+- **Example - 1**: Your sentence, “The overall strategy that was carefully developed over time led to substantial progress,” gets flagged as “very hard to read.”
 Hemingway suggests you go simpler: “The strategy led to progress.”
 Clear and effective.
-- **Example**: The app highlights “She was very excited and incredibly determined to complete the project successfully.”
+- **Example - 2**: The app highlights “She was very excited and incredibly determined to complete the project successfully.”
 You simplify it to: “She was determined to finish the project.”

-### Grammarly - Use Wisely!
+### Use Grammarly but Wisely!
 (Important)
 Grammarly is like that overly enthusiastic friend who corrects your “your” to “you’re” in real life.
 It’s helpful, but don’t let it turn your casual prose into something stiff as a board.
 Accept the good suggestions, and then hit ignore on the ones that would make your writing sound like it’s auditioning for a textbook.

-- **Example**: Grammarly flags your phrase, “He was going to give it a try” and suggests “attempt.”
+- **Example - 1**: Grammarly flags your phrase, “He was going to give it a try” and suggests “attempt.”
 You choose to keep “give it a try” for a more conversational tone.
-- **Example**: Grammarly highlights “We should, perhaps, consider another approach” as too hesitant.
+- **Example - 2**: Grammarly highlights “We should, perhaps, consider another approach” as too hesitant.
 You revise it to “We should consider another approach” and ignore any more intrusive suggestions.

 ## Your Final Act: Read and Repeat